The underbanked: an appealing banking opportunity in emerging nations, 6.26.13

 In sum, we think favorable demographics and a reservoir of untapped customers should result in sustained growth for banks serving emerging nations.
 We think that growth should be especially pronounced for five top-notch regional banks – Turkiye Garanti Bankasi, Credito Real, Grupo Financiero Banamex, Grupo Financiero Santander Mexico, and Metropolitan Bank & Trust – in Turkey, Mexico, and the Philippines, three countries that are geographically dispersed but are close in that they have similarly dynamic economies and blossoming financial-services sectors.

 The views, opinions, and content presented are for informational purposes only.
 They are not intended to reflect a current or past recommendation; investment, legal, tax, or accounting advice of any kind; or a solicitation of an offer to buy or sell any securities or investment services.
 Except as otherwise specified, any companies, sectors, securities, and/or markets discussed are solely for illustrative purposes regarding economic trends and conditions or investment process and may or may not be held by Turner, the Turner Funds, or other investment vehicles or accounts managed by Turner or its affiliates.
 Past performance is no guarantee of future results.

 Turner Investments refers to Turner Investments, L. P., its subsidiaries, and affiliates.
 Nothing presented should be considered to be an offer to provide any Turner product or service in any jurisdiction that would be unlawful under the securities laws of that jurisdiction.

-Turner Investments, founded in 1990 and based in Berwyn, Pennsylvania, is an investment firm with more than $10 billion in assets under management in stocks, as of December 31, 2012.
+Turner Investments, founded in 1990 and based in Berwyn, Pennsylvania, is an investment firm with more than $10 billion in assets under management in stocks, as of March 31, 2013.
 Turner manages growth, global/international, and alternative separately-managed accounts and mutual funds for institutions and individuals.